 I always felt that John Carpenters Vampires was one of the best Vampire films.
-The creatures were genuinely savage monsters that literally rip their victims apart, and hiss like animals.
+The Vampires were genuinely savage monsters that literally rip their victims apart, and hiss like animals.

-Still it does sadly undermine their menace somewhat in the Hammer movies when we see Vampires getting killed by a shower.
-Seriously!
-Many ancient myths said that Vampires and other Demons can’t cross running water, the Hammer movies actually have Vampires being killed by showers, sprinklers systems and being terrified of the sight of running water!
+Still it does sadly undermine their menace somewhat in the Hammer movies when we see Vampires getting killed by a shower!

 Vampires can’t take baths in the Hammer movies.
 Lets hope they don’t sweat or else they must stink!

 In things like Buffy and Angel meanwhile I think we see too many examples of ordinary untrained people being able to kill vampires.
-For instance in Angel season 3 we have the character of Justin,e who becomes a scourge of the Vampire world and who hasn’t had any training, or any powers.
-She is just an ordinary woman whose sister is killed by Vampires and who wants revenge on them.
+For instance in Angel season 3 we have the character of Justine who becomes a scourge of the Vampire world, yet who hasn’t had any training.
+She is just an ordinary woman whose sister is killed by Vampires.
 To me that kind of undermined the slayer if anyone can kill Vampires easily.

 Valek to me is what a Vampire king should be.
-A savage, unrelenting monster that doesn’t have time to mop and ponder what his immortal existence means because he is too busy ripping people apart.
-A beast so terrifying that even the main hero Jack Crow, a professional Vampire killer is terrified at the sight of him.
+A savage, unrelenting monster that doesn’t have time to mop and ponder what his immortal existence means.
+He is too busy ripping people apart!
+He’s a monster so terrifying that even the main hero, Jack Crow, a professional Vampire killer is terrified at the sight of him.

 6/ Centaur (Golden Voyage of Sinbad)